dy/gl-util/readme.md

 ## Motivation

-There are [regl](https://github.com/regl-project/regl) and other [stack.gl](https://github.com/stackgl/) components like _gl-texture_, _gl-shader_ etc, so why bother?
+There are [regl](https://github.com/regl-project/regl), [stack.gl](https://github.com/stackgl/) and many other WegGL components or frameworks, so why gl-util?

+* WebGL frameworks API is usually difficult to remember, not much better than pure WebGL, although _regl_ does a great job. _gl-util_ is like functions from any WebGL tutorial - tiny, handy and already familiar.
-Because their API may give hard time remembering, same as pure webgl methods.
-Also _gl-utils_ do not supersede webgl API, so that allows for debugging pure webgl for a moment if one need to.
-Also if one need minimalistic webgl setup it may be better to opt for a couple of functions over relatively massive stack.gl components.
+* _gl-util_ does not supersede WebGL API - that allows for debugging pure WebGL at any moment.
+* _gl-util_ is tiny - if one needs minimalistic WebGL setup it may be better to opt for a couple of functions than massive stack.gl components or regl (70kb+).

-_gl-util_ is like functions from any webgl tutorial.
-Tiny, handy and already familiar, so.
+* regl API may be cumbersome for organizing components

+## License

+(c) 2018 Dmitry Yv.
+MIT License

+so